-Recently, we caught up with a newly appointed Chief Stewardess who completed the Advanced Service and Chief Stewardess Course with Kim from KDW Training.
-She shared her journey, motivations, and key takeaways from the course, offering valuable insight for those looking to refine their expertise in yacht interior management.
+We recently connected with a newly appointed Chief Stewardess in yachting who recently completed the Advanced Service and Chief Stewardess Course with Kim from KDW Training.
+The Chief Stewardess shared her journey and motivations for being in yachting, along with some key takeaways from the course that are now guiding her in her new role.

 “I am a 28-year-old South African, and before yachting, I studied fashion.
 I have always loved everything about fashion - the textures, the craftsmanship, and how clothing can be a form of self-expression.
 Coming from such a competitive industry made my transition into yachting slightly easier, especially when it came to the laundry department, attention to detail, and communicating with high-profile guests.